 Keep scrolling to see the full photo tutorial for how to front post treble crochet and back post treble crochet.
 Don’t forget to pin it!

-You’ll want to start with a regular row of treble crochets.
+You’ll want to start with a regular row of treble crochets (also called a triple crochet).
 Both the front post treble crochet and the back post treble crochet begin just like a normal treble crochet with yarning over two times.

-After chaining up, insert your hook between the first and second stitch, around the post of the tr, and back out between the second and third stitch.
+After chaining, yarn over twice, insert hook between the first and second stitch of the previous row, around the post of the tr, and back out between the second and third stitch.

-Yo and pull through two loops, yo and pull through the last two loops on the hook.
+Yarn over and pull through two loops, yarn over and pull through the last two loops on the hook.
 (Just like a normal tr!)

 Here you have a completed front post treble crochet.

-Insert your hook from back to front between the posts of the 1st and 2nd stitch
+After chaining, yarn over twice then insert your crochet hook from back to front between the posts of the 1st and 2nd stitch.

 Continue around the front of the post and insert your hook between the 2nd and 3rd st.

-You can even alternate fptr and bptr to create a fun texture.
-The Ribbed Crochet Dishcloth and Dish Scrubbers patterns use alternating treble crochet post stitches to make kitchen essentials with scrubbing power!
+You can even alternate fptr crochet and bptr crochet to create a fun texture.
+The Ribbed Dishcloth and Dish Scrubbers crochet pattern uses alternating treble crochet post stitches to make kitchen essentials with scrubbing power!
 Head over to the pattern to give these new stitches a try.

-Yarn used for the tutorial: Red Heart Strata which has been discontinued but can still be found on AMAZON!
+Yarn used for the step-by-step tutorial: Red Heart Strata which has sadly been discontinued.